-In addition to welcoming thousands pandemic, with the Governor a year to the two official residences (close to 290,000 visitors and quests at Rideau Hall and La Citadelle in 2019-2020, before the residences were closed to the public due to the pandemic), the Governor General travels across the country in order to meet with as many Canadians as possible from all parts of the country and all walks of life, to take part in local events and ceremonies and to discuss various issues that are important to Canadians.
-This continued even during the between 2019-2020 that security costs were covered for the Duke and Duchess of Sussex during their brief residence in British
+In addition to welcoming thousands pandemic, with the Governor a year to the two official residences (close to 290,000 visitors and quests at Rideau Hall and La Citadelle in 2019-2020, before the residences were closed to the public due to the pandemic3), the Governor General travels across the country in order to meet with as many Canadians as possible from all parts of the country and all walks of life, to take part in local events and ceremonies and to discuss various issues that are important to Canadians.
+This continued even during the and creative ways to engage with the public as most in person meetings were cancelled or postponed due to the pandemic.